 Similar to the federal government’s livability initiatives, the RTA continues to coordinate with the transportation, housing, environment, and economic development fields to create and preserve livable communities.
 In addition to providing funding and planning assistance to local governments through the Community Planning Program, the RTA also leads the Regional TOD Working Group and provides the following resources:

-- The 2016 Community Planning Implementation Report: Making An Impact provides an overview of how the RTA’s work through the Community Planning program supports transit-oriented development throughout the region.
-The report includes the results of a 2015 survey of communities that had completed a TOD plan with the RTA’s assistance.
-The survey focused on implementation efforts and private investment that occurred in 2015.
+- The 2018 Community Planning Implementation Report: Planning Community Connections provides an overview of how the RTA’s Community Planning program supports transit-oriented development throughout the region.
+The annual report includes the results of a 2017 survey of communities that have worked with the agency on past TOD projects.
+The survey focused on implementation efforts and private investments that occurred in 2017.
 The report concludes with several success stories of completed Community Planning studies.
-Last year’s report can be accessed here.
+The reports from previous years can be accessed below.

 - TOD Resident Survey Report shares results of residents surveyed throughout the Chicago region who live in suburban TOD areas and were asked why they chose to live near transit and if their lifestyles have changed since moving from their previous address.
 The report details the findings from the survey data which indicates, among other things, that residents are using transit more and that they own fewer automobiles than before.
 The report also includes recommendations that municipal officials and developers can use to further attract residents to their TOD areas.

 - The RTA 2013 Funding Programs Report shares important information about work the RTA does with communities and the service boards to enhance transit in our region.
 To date, the RTA has funded, or allocated funding for, more than 220 public transit related projects, benefiting the two million riders who use the RTA transit system every week day.